Meet the Urban AdvenTours Team!

 Lee has a thirty-year history of riding on the roads of Massachusetts.
 She has ridden long distances on skinny tires to raise money to fight AIDS, MS, and in support of the hunger-relief efforts of the Boston Area Gleaners.

 Lee’s favorite long-distance routes include strategic stops for ice cream.
-Since graduating law school, Lee has been a year-round bike commuter, logging about 4,000 miles a year in almost all weather.
+Since graduating from law school, Lee has been a year-round bike commuter, logging about 4,000 miles a year in almost all weather.
 Lee has also run five marathons (including Boston in ’13 and ’14) and completed a handful of triathlons.

 Winn G.